mop-tracker/mop/README.md

     ?
 Display help screen.
     esc     Quit mop.

 When prompted please enter comma-delimited list of stock tickers.
 The list and other settings are stored in ``.moprc`` file in your ``$HOME`` directory.

 ### Contributing ###
 Mop is my personal project that I've came up with to learn Go programming.
-Your comments, suggestions, and contributions are always welcome.
+Your comments, suggestions, and contributions are welcome.

 * Fork the project on Github.
 * Make your feature addition or bug fix.